mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/your_own_automation_environment/index.md

 ### Testing your element

-There are many ways to interact with your web documents and elements on them.
+There are many ways to interact with your web documents and elements inside them.
 You can see useful common examples starting at [Getting text values](https://www.selenium.dev/documentation/webdriver/elements/information/#text-content) on the WebDriver docs.

 If we wanted to get the text inside our button, we could do this: